rameshvarun/magic-lamp/README.md

 print(get_atoms("ammonia")) # => {"nitrogen", "hydrogen"}
 ```

-Functions can return any Python literal.
+Functions can return any Python literal (strings, numbers, dicts, tuples lists, etc).
+No API keys are required, since by default `magic-lamp` downloads and runs a local LLM.

 ## Configuring the LLM